-Protection from Pets is also Necessary
+Protection from Pets is Also Necessary

 We all love our pets and know how amazing they can be.
 But when it comes to our furniture, they aren’t exactly our upholstery’s best friend.
-Furs, faeces and urine are definite enemies of upholstered furniture.
+Furs, feces, and urine are definite enemies of upholstered furniture.

 However, if cuddling with your pooch on the couch is an absolute necessity for you, then do train it well not to poop or urinate on the couch.
-As far as pet hair and fur are concerned, there are a few ways you can keep your furniture pet hair free.
+As far as pet hair and fur are concerned, there are a few ways you can keep your furniture pet hair-free.
 Learn more about making your home a pet-friendly environment here!